UK, France, Germany regret Latest US Move On Iran - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 30th May, 2020 ) :Britain, France and Germany on Saturday strongly condemned a US decision to end sanctions waivers for companies from nations that remain in a nuclear accord with Iran.

-The waivers were part of the landmark agreement signed with Tehran in 2015 which sought to limit Iran's nuclear ambitions in return for lifting crippling economic sanctions.
+The waivers were part of the landmark agreement signed with Tehran in 2015 that sought to limit Iran's nuclear ambitions in return for lifting crippling economic sanctions.

 They allowed European, Chinese and Russian companies to work on the conversion of a heavy water reactor in Arak, a major industrial city in western Iran.